-In November 2019, we published our Policy View: Setting up Electricity Flexibility Platforms where we proposed that nationwide 'flexibility markets' could be set up to operate in a similar way to the existing wholesale electricity market, where buyers and sellers can trade electricity or spare capacity at prices set by the market.
+In November 2019, we published our Policy View: Setting up Electricity Flexibility Platforms.
+We proposed that nationwide 'flexibility markets' could be set up to operate in a similar way to the existing wholesale electricity market, where buyers and sellers can trade electricity or spare capacity at prices set by the market.
 We proposed action from the DNOs and Ofgem to bring this about and pledged our support.
 Flexibility platforms will facilitate more efficient network usage and fully realise the value of assets connected to the system.
+Figure 07 overleaf summarises our proposals.